aitorsanz/lab1-git-race/description.md

     - If this happens, building a project will result in a failure.
 The most common cause is that Windows system looks an incorrect folder while searching a Java resource.
 To fix this, a new user variable must be created (like *GRADLE_HOME* one).
     - Name it *JAVA_HOME*, and refers to JDK installation folder (*C:\Program Files\Java\jdk1.8...* is a possible route).
     - Ultimately, edit the variable *PATH* adding *;%JAVA_HOME%\bin* at the end.
-    - If the variables are created, check that the variables named above have the updated path of the latest version, else update the path.
-    - You can put just type in the full path of java and Gradle in the variable "Path"

 # HOW TO RUN THE APPLICATION ON THE LOCAL MACHINE